muchyesdawg/notes/pages/atomic and quantum phenomena.md

+- introduction
 	- the theory that matter is composed of indivisible unites, or atoms, come from the ancient Greeks.
 	- At the turn of the nineteenth century, scientists changed a lot of their previous ideas about the composition and behavior of atoms.
+-